 However, he mostly didn't slug .500 in the majors due to his low batting averages.
 Although he hit 30 home runs in 1993, it wasn't until 1996, his eighth year in the majors, when he slugged .500.

 In 1998 he did it again, when he hit 50 home runs with the San Diego Padres, third behind Mark McGwire's 70 and Sammy Sosa's 66, as the Padres won the pennant.
 He was named Comeback Player of the Year.
 In 1999, he again slugged over .500 with a different team, the Cincinnati Reds, as he hit 45 home runs.

-- Holds the major league record for home runs by players whose names start with "V", beating out his cousin Mo Vaughn and Robin Ventura.
+He holds the major league record for home runs by players whose names start with "V", beating out his cousin Mo Vaughn and Robin Ventura.

-Vaughn's son Cory Vaughn, who played at Jesuit High School, earned scholarship to San Diego State University to play for Vaughn's former teammate Tony Gwynn.
+Vaughn's son Cory Vaughn, who played at Jesuit High School, earned a scholarship to San Diego State University to play for Vaughn's former teammate Tony Gwynn.
 Cory was drafted by the Philadelphia Phillies in the 43rd round of the 2007 amateur draft and then was a fourth-round pick in 2010.

 Vaughn is also a cousin of Jerry Royster.

 - 4-time All-Star (1993, 1996, 1998 & 2001)